 Privacy helps us think in new ways.

 I’ve written before about how private spaces help many of us in our creative processes.
-We’re more likely to take risks when we mistakes aren’t public.
+We’re more likely to take risks when our mistakes aren’t public.
 Increased noise levels and physical health concerns come into play in shared spaces as well.
-We can take action to create space by taking walks and meditation,
+We can take action to create space by taking walks and meditation.

 Brian E. Young is a graphic designer and artist in Baltimore, MD.